 Visuals - 7/10

-Rewrite is an enjoyable game, for the most part.
+Rewrite is an enjoyable game.
 It has a great sense of humor ( the oppai route is hilarious), with the common route is really solid when it comes to keeping a smile on your face, and even though the serious parts of the plot might slack off with the humor, they are entertaining in their own way.
 Rewrite is a enjoyable and entertaining ride, one I hope others give a shot.
 The fluctuating quality of the character routes might hinder your experience though, but it's really worth it to get to that amazing Terra route.
-Rewrite is enjoyable, but it does have a few flaws.

 Enjoyment - 8.5/10